Protocorks and monopole Floer homology: Protocorks

 \subsection{Protocorks and exotic 4-manifolds.}

 \begin{plan} In this subsection we define, in analogy to the case of corks, the operation of \emph{protocork twist}.
 Firstly we define it for general protocorks, in this case the operation consists in cutting out the protocork and gluing back its reflection.
 In case the protocork is symmetric we obtain the same result (up to diffeomorphism) gluing back the protocork via the involution of the boundary $\tau$.
 Then we show that any exotic pair is related by a protocork twist (Proposition~\eqref{prop:ExoticCompleteness}), this follows directly from the definition of protocork without much surprise as the definition of protocork is forged exactly to this end.
-Next we show that any cork admits a supporting protocork (Proposition~\eqref{prop:CorkObstruction}). \end{plan}
+Next we show that corks, and many other simply-connected twisting triples, admit supporting protocorks (Proposition~\eqref{prop:CorkObstruction}). \end{plan}

 {\mathbf{e}} \paragraph{Corks and exotic pairs.} A pair $(X_0, X_1)$ of oriented, closed, smooth, 4-manifolds is said to be an exotic pair if $X_0$ is (orientation preservingly) homeomorphic but not (orientation preservingly) diffeomorphic to $X_1$.
 It is a result of of Curtis, Freedman, Hsiang and Stong \cite{CHFS} and Matveyev \cite{Matveyev} that if the pair is simply connected then $X_1$ can be obtained from $X_0$ by an operation called \emph{cork twist} which we now review. \begin{definition} An (abstract) \emph{ cork} is a pair $(W,\tau)$ where $W$ is a compact, \emph{contractible}, oriented, smooth 4-manifold with $\partial W\neq \emptyset$ and $\tau:\partial W \to \partial W$ is an orientation preserving smooth involution such that $\tau$ does \emph{not} extend to an orientation preserving diffeomorphism of $W$. \end{definition} We remark that by \cite{Freedman} the involution of a cork always extend to an homeomorphism of the full manifold thanks to the contractibility assumption.